jeremytammik/tbc/a/1977_cultureinfochanger.md

 <img src="img/copyashtml2022.png" alt="Copy As HTML 2022" title="Copy As HTML 2022" width="300"/>  <!-- 586 × 1206 pixels -->
 </center>

-You can see the results of using the new code coloriser immediately below to format the `CultureInfoChanger` sample.
+You can see the results of using the new code colouriser immediately below to format the `CultureInfoChanger` sample.

 I also updated [The Building Coder samples](https://github.com/jeremytammik/the_building_coder_samples) for VS 2022, in [release 2023.1.153.5](https://github.com/jeremytammik/the_building_coder_samples/releases/tag/2023.1.153.5).